ThatFurryDev-Inc/discord-nuker-py/readme.md

 - Renaming server
 - Deleting all existing channels
 - Making new channels
-- Spamming with your custom message
+- Spamming with your custom message [Server and DM too]

 ## Commands
 ### NO COMMANDS!
 JUST START THE CODE IN VSCODE AND IT WILL DESTROY!
 # Instructions:
 - If you don't want your server destroyed, add you server ID to excluded_servers[your_id_in_the_main_py_code] without the '' or ""
-- Replace bot.run's
+- Replace bot.run's (YOUR_BOT_TOKEN) with your bot's actual token
 - Add the bot to the server you want to destroy
 - Start the code in VSCODE
 - Destroy